dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 * point your browser at either http://localhost:8090 or http://[IP of computer]:8090 and you should see The banner "SolarMon" displayed with a settings cog wheel
 * Click the cog wheel or browse to http://localhost:8090/admin to bring up the admin page (when prompted, login as user "admin" and password "123456789")
 * Select the inverter/data source type and go from there inputing the credentials or your given device.
-   - Note: The inverter sources list Sofar and Huawei but only Shelly EM and Solis are supported for now.
+   - Note: The inverter sources list Sofar and Huawei but only Solis is supported for now.
+* If additionally using a Shelly EM/EM Pro, then select the grid source drop-down to enable the additional Shelly credententials
-* Once you select the data source, various fields will be shown that need to be populated with the related credentials.
+* Once you select the data sources, various fields will be shown that need to be populated with the related credentials.
 * When ready to save, click the "Apply" button
 * To get back to the dashboard, click the "Show Dashboard" button or separately browse to http://localhost:8090 or http://[IP of computer]:8090
 * If the Shelly or inverter credentials are correct, then actual usage data should soon appear on the main dashboard.